Three Days Among the Mountains and Markets

 Lunch

-Afghan Mid-range
+Afghan grilled meats and stews Mid-range

 Afternoon